> DON’T DO IT if you are not prepared to find sometimes unpleasant surprises!

 > DNA Paternity Testing

-This topic has been in the spotlight for the past few years, especially in light of decades-old police cold cases that are being solved with the use of genealogical DNA databases.
+This topic has been in the spotlight for the past few years, especially in light of decades-old police cold cases that are being solved using genealogical DNA databases.
 Understand what this could mean for you before you mail that sample off.
 The following article is one of many on the subject.

 All pictures used on this site are the property of Catherine Meehan Blount unless otherwise noted.
 Other images are used with permission.